 Included Meal(s): Breakfast and Dinner

-Day 29 Stalheim - Bergen
+Day 29 Stalheim - Train to Bergen

-Bergen is widely regarded as one of the more beautiful cities of Norway, and is an ancient city that looms large in Viking sagas.
+Bergen is widely-regarded as one of the more beautiful cities of Norway, and is an ancient city that looms large in Viking sagas.
 Until the 14th century, it was the seat of the medieval kingdom of Norway.
 Later the Hanseatic merchants established a major trading post here, holding sway until the 18th century, when the locals reclaimed their trading rights.
 Bergen has survived many disasters, including several fires and the explosion of a Nazi ship during World War II.
 It is a town with important traditions in shipping, banking, and insurance, and its modern industries are expanding rapidly.
-The oldest part of town overlooks the busy harbour; along the harbour's edge are myriad shops, boutiques and the famous open-air fish market.
+The oldest part of town overlooks the busy harbour; along the harbour's edge are myriad shops, boutiques, and the famous open-air fish market.

 Overnight in Bergen.